ChiragSehra/Universal_Gaming/README.md

 1.To get started, you'll need to have Python 2.7 or Python 3.5.

-2.The gym open-source library adn its dependencies.
+2.The gym open-source library and its dependencies.

 Output: